sonic-net/SONiC/doc/voq/voq_hld.md

 ### Interface infomation for local and remote system ports in APP DB
 IP address configuration for remote system ports are done in local config DB as shown above

-The interface information for remote system ports are populated by VoqDbSyncd

 #### APP DB Objects:

 ##### In ASIC #0